-The City of Vincent has a Risk Management Framework that identifies, rates and monitors key corporate risks.
-The identification and management of corporate risks is overseen by the City's Audit Committee.
+The City of Vincent has a Risk Management Framework that identifies, rates and monitors key Corporate Risks.
+The identification and management of Corporate Risks is overseen by the City's Audit Committee.

-No new significant risks have been identified for 2022/23.
+In 2022/2023, no new significant risks have been identified.

-Re-classification of risks following implementation of Risk Management Actions demonstrates the significant work that has been undertaken to mitigate the City's medium, high and extreme risks.
-The following risks, identified in 2021/22 retain a high-risk rating
+Re-classification of Risks following implementation of Risk Management Actions (RMA) demonstrates the significant work that has been undertaken to mitigate the City's Medium, High and Extreme Risks.

+The following risks, identified in 2021/2022 retain a high-risk rating.

-RISK DESCRIPTION CURRENT RATING RATING FOLLOWING RMA Inadequate asset management framework High High Building/pool failure (Beatty Park Leisure Centre) High Medium COVID-19 pandemic High High
+Risk description Current rating Rating following RMA Inadequate asset management framework High High Building/Pool failure (Beatty Park Leisure Centre) High Medium COVID-19 pandemic High High

 Risks are reported and rated in accordance with the City's Risk Management Policy, which requires corporate risks to be recorded in the City's Corporate Risk Register.
-This register is reported to the City's Executive Management Committee and Audit Committee.
+This Register is reported to the City's Executive Management Committee and Audit Committee.